khush2706/khush2706/README.md

 # Hello Fellow < Developers/ >! <img src="https://camo.githubusercontent.com/0092ad4434a6214e925eeddd36d7eb880ef2dae0be925304df2b743f30544a2c/68747470733a2f2f656d6f6a69732e736c61636b6d6f6a69732e636f6d2f656d6f6a69732f696d616765732f313538383137373032302f383830392f776176655f68656c6c6f2e6769663f31353838313737303230" width="80px" height="70px">
-I'm Khushboo, a pre-final year engineering undergrad and a programmer from India.
+I'm Khushboo, a final year engineering undergrad and a programmer from India.
 I am a Frontend Web Developer with experience in handling JavaScript, React and Advanced CSS coding, designs and extensions.
 I have a decent knowledge of Data Structures and Algorithms in C++

 Apart from development, I am an Open-Source enthusiast and have been a part of communities like Moja global, Codess cafe, Google DSC and Girlscript.
 I have also been one of the top contributors in Girlscript winter of contribution and Winter of Code 2.0.
 I also write Technical blogs regularly on [dev.to](https://dev.to/khush2706)